Annapurna Circuit Trek with Tilicho Lake

 Siri Kharka

 The next phase of our trek begins from here onwards.
-We will descend back to Khangsar village and head towards Tare Gumba.
-The Gumba is an ancient monastery that is a thousand years old.
 From here, the trail goes through Thorong Khola Valley before reaching Yak Kharka.
 The landscape is barren and has very little vegetation, and you can witness the gorgeous Annapurna range from Yak Kharka.
 We will continue trekking forward, enjoying the changing landscapes.
 Then, we will cross the historic mani wall before reaching Ledar village.
 We will rest at Ledar for the night.

 Distance: